kernel-community/library/README.md

 In general, we do not seek to create unified policies for diverse contributors and contributions.
 Hopefully, this simple skeleton gives you the greatest freedom in terms of the tools you pick, while providing you with a stable foundation from which you can contribute, benefit, and learn.

+More deeply, we wish with this work to see a whole garden of [library economies](https://www.youtube.com/watch?v=NOYa3YzVtyk](https://www.youtube.com/watch?v=NOYa3YzVtyk) emerge.

 ## Recommendations

 These notes began life as an Obsidian vault.
 We like the many different ways we can represent data, knowledge, associations, and connections in Obsidian.
 We enjoy the rich features provided by their community plugins.
 You need not agree, and can use any markdown editor you like to work with this, from vim to GitHub codespaces, to VS Code or Atom, to services like HackMD, or even import it into Roam Research.